Green Ammonia Summit

 Dec.
 10, 2024 | Morris, Minnesota

-Minnesota Farmers Union is organizing this Summit to bring together private sector partners, technical experts, energy and utility companies, researchers, policymakers, and farm organizations to discuss the future of green fertilizer both in Minnesota and nationally.
+Minnesota Farmers Union organized this Summit to bring together private sector partners, technical experts, energy and utility companies, researchers, policymakers, and farm organizations to discuss the future of green fertilizer both in Minnesota and nationally.

-The Summit will take place on Tuesday, December 10, 2024, in Oyate Hall at the University of Minnesota, Morris from 9:00am-5:00pm.
-An opening reception dinner will be held on Monday, December 9 at the Prime Steakhouse in Morris, MN.
+The Summit was held on Tuesday, December 10, 2024, at the University of Minnesota, Morris.
+An opening reception dinner was held on Monday, December 9.

 What is Green Ammonia?